 - Does the student have needs related to their disability in the area of Health Medical? - Yes, describe strengths and weaknesses (see sample below)

-PRESENT LEVELS OF ACADEMIC ACHIEVEMENT AND FUNCTIONAL PERFORMANCE
+PRESENT LEVELS OF ACADEMIC ACHIEVEMENT AND FUNCTIONAL PERFORMANCE x Yes No

 Does the student have needs related to their disability in the area of Health/Medical?